ChathuraJW/chathurajw.github.io/README.md

-# My_Portfolio
+# My Portfolio

-My portfolio is a simple single-page web application.
+My portfolio is a simple single-page monolithic web application.

+The template credits goes to BootstrapMade.